Bonaparte's gull: Description

 Bonaparte's gull is among the smallest of the gull species; only little gull and Saunders's gull are smaller.
-Adults range from 28 to 38 cm in length, with a wingspan of 76–84 cm and a body mass of 180–225 g.
+Adults range from 28 to 38 cm in length, with a wingspan of 76–84 cm and a weight of 180–225 g.
 There is no difference in plumage or bare part colour between the sexes, though males tend to be heavier than females.
 Bonaparte's gull is smaller-bodied, smaller-headed, and smaller-billed than the other common hooded gulls of North America.
-The adult has grey upperparts and white underparts; its wingtips are black above and pale below.
+The adult has grey upperparts and white underparts, with, unlike other Chroicocephalus gulls, the grey extending up the rear of the neck to just below the head; its wingtips are black and white striped above with the outer four primary feathers white with a black tip, and the other primary feathers grey with a black tip; the whole wing is very pale below.
 In breeding plumage, it has a slaty black hood, which it loses in non-breeding plumage.
-Its short, thin bill is black, and its legs are orangish-red.
+Its short, thin bill is black, and its legs are pinkish-red in winter, orangish-red in summer.